2020 NC State Wolfpack football team

 The 2020 NC State Wolfpack football team represented North Carolina State University during the 2020 NCAA Division I FBS football season.
 The Wolfpack played their home games at Carter–Finley Stadium in Raleigh, North Carolina, and competed in the Atlantic Coast Conference (ACC).
 They were led by eighth-year head coach Dave Doeren.
 The Wolfpack finished the regular season 8–3, 7–3 in ACC play to finish in a tie for fourth place in the conference.
-They received an invite to the 2021 Gator Bowl where they lost to SEC foe Kentucky.
+They received an invite to the 2021 Gator Bowl where they lost to opponent Kentucky of the SEC.

-Previous season

-The Wolfpack finished the 2019 season 4–8, 1–7 in ACC play to finish in seventh place in the Atlantic Division.